mayadata-io/culture/PLEDGE.md

 - Arkajyoti Mukherjee, signed the PLOW pledge on 02-June-2020
 - Oum Nivrathi Kale, signed the pledge on 02-June-2020
 - Shreyangi Saxena, signed the pledge on 02-June-2020
+- Ishan Gupta, signed the pledge on 02-June-2020.